shyrkov/jahia-spring-webflow-showcase/README.md

-Spring WebFlow Showcase for Jahia xCM
+Spring WebFlow Showcase for Digital Factory
 ==========================================

-This is a custom module for the Jahia xCM platform that shows the use of Spring WebFlow MVC technology for creating powerful content views, supporting automatic form data binding, advanced validation and integration of complex business processing logic.
+This is a custom module for the Digital Factory platform that shows the use of Spring Web Flow MVC technology for creating powerful content views, supporting automatic form data binding, advanced validation and integration of complex business processing logic.